A list of resources commonly used by researchers for guidance for research during the COVID-19 pandemic:

 Mandatory clinical research study participant/patient screening for SARS-CoV-2/COVID-19 exposure

 Effective immediately, all study teams should be screening research participants who will have face-to-face contact.
-This screening should be an ongoing process with each subsequent encounter, subject to further notice from Dartmouth-Hitchcock.
-The D-HH or CPHS IRB's do not need to be notified of or approve the incorporation of mandatory screening into any clinical research protocol.
-Triage management of research study participants who are patients and screen positive is outlined for Dartmouth-Hitchcock patients at the Dartmouth-Hitchcock site.
+This screening should be an ongoing process with each subsequent encounter, subject to further notice from DHMC and Dartmouth Hitchcock Clinics.
+The Dartmouth Health or CPHS IRB's do not need to be notified of or approve the incorporation of mandatory screening into any clinical research protocol.
+Triage management of research study participants who are patients and screen positive is outlined for DHMC and Dartmouth Hitchcock Clinics patients at the DHMC and Dartmouth Hitchcock Clinics site.

 Face-to-face patient research visits